 Eastern District of Michigan and the Detroit Land Bank Authority

-In order to be considered for the Cohn Summer Fellowship, you will need to submit your application on Symplicity by February 24, 2014 at 5:00 PM.
+In order to be considered for the Cohn Summer Fellowship, you will need to submit your application on Symplicity by February 23, 2015 at 5:00 PM (available by January 15th).
 Your application must include a copy of your resume and an essay answering the following question (in 750 words or less): Please explain what type of work you hope to do this summer and how it will further your career goals.
 Applicants do not have to have a position secured before applying for the Fellowship.

 The Dean's faculty committee will select applicants based on demonstrated commitment to public service, with preference given to applicants who demonstrate a particular commitment to serving the people of the State of Michigan.
 The committee will consider factors such as your past experiences (academic, volunteer, and professional), your career goals, and how the work you propose to do this summer will further those goals.